 Poorly sized air conditioner

-If your short-cycling air conditioner is a new one, then the problem, unfortunately, is probably a poor initial installation.
+If your short-cycling air conditioner is a new one, the problem is probably a poor initial installation.
 If the installers didn’t take the time to properly size the system to meet the cooling requirements of your house, the AC might be oversized.
-An oversized system will short-cycle because it lowers temperatures so rapidly the thermostat thinks the cooling cycle is finished when it isn’t.
-You’ll need to have a new air conditioner installed (by more skilled technicians) if this is the case.
+An oversized system will short cycle because it lowers temperatures so rapidly the thermostat thinks the cooling cycle is finished when it isn’t.
+If this is the case, you’ll need to have a new air conditioner installed (by more skilled technicians).

 We’re the contractor for HVAC in Des Moines, IA who can take care of your AC repair or replacement needs.

 Call us to investigate your short-cycling air conditioner and find out what needs to be fixed.